 Skip to main content

-As school districts across the country make plans to reopen in the face of an ever-changing public health crisis, how do we equip educators with the tools they need to speak effectively to their students about the persistence of COVID-19?
-How do we build awareness and understanding for students spanning kindergarten through grade 12 about the science of the virus and its impact on social and emotional well-being?
-The Johns Hopkins Health Education and Training (HEAT) Corps will collaborate with classroom teachers to convey these essential public health messages that are critical to abating the pandemic and to promoting an inclusive recovery.
+How do we equip educators with the tools they need to speak effectively to their students about pressing health concerns?
+How do we build awareness and understanding for students spanning kindergarten through grade 12 about the science behind these health concerns and how they impact social and emotional well-being?
+The Johns Hopkins Health Education and Training (HEAT) Corps will collaborate with classroom teachers to convey these essential public health messages.